eliseshaffer/tableau.nvim/README.md

 ```

 ## Contributing
-While in development, pull requests will only be accepted from contributors.
+At this early stage of development, pull requests are only being accepted from contributors